-School/College name: The Lea Primary School and Nursery

-Academic Year: September 2023/2024
+School/College name: Stonehill School Academic Year: September 2023/ 2024

-Return declaration to: Paul Goodwin by: Date 23/09/2023
+Return declaration to: Claire Sheff Link Governor for safeguarding by: Date 20/10/2023 Please read the statutory guidance and Policy set out in table below.

 Statutory Guidance and School's Child Protection Policy Date and Verification When Completed The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
 2. The entirety of KCSiE 2023 Click or tap to enter a date.
-Having read the above guidance, I understand my strategic leadership role and responsibilities to work with my corporate GB to ensure that all staff and volunteers comply with such guidance and safeguarding arrangements at all times I agree or I do not agree and require further support from DSL

-I am aware of who within my school leadership and management are the DSL and Deputy(s) for safeguarding are DSL - Tracey Berry Head DDSL - Roz Cross Deputy DDSL - Sally Davey If I need support or am worried about the wellbeing and safety of a child(ren), or I suspect a child is at risk of being harmed, I know how to report this and discuss my concerns with the DSL/ DDSL team in my school I agree or I do not agree and require further support from DSL I know that further guidance, together with copies of the policies mentioned above, are available on the school's website and the HGfL website.
-Homepage - Hertfordshire Grid for Learning (thegrid.org.uk)
+Having read the above guidance, I understand my strategic leadership role and responsibilities to work with my corporate GB to ensure that all staff and volunteers comply with such guidance and safeguarding arrangements at all times I agree or I do not agree and require further support from DSL <if and="" any="" applicable="" documentation="" gb="" guidance="" if="" insert="" is="" not="" other="" p="" read="" relevant="" remove="" required="" section.<="" this="" to="" verify,=""></if> Click or tap to enter a date.
+I am aware of who within my school leadership and management are the DSL and Deputy(s) for safeguarding are <insert and="" ddsl="" dsl="" name="" of="" s=""></insert> If I need support or am worried about the wellbeing and safety of a child(ren), or I suspect a child is at risk of being harmed, I know how to report this and discuss my concerns with the DSL/ DDSL team in my school I agree or I do not agree and require further support from DSL I know that further guidance, together with copies of the policies mentioned above, are available on the school's website and the HGfL website. <insert location="" of="" or="" other="" relevant="" website=""> Homepage - Hertfordshire Grid for Learning (thegrid.org.uk)</insert> guidance as above and agree ti y school's Child Protection Policy and the associated hat I understand my role and responsibilities as a ing children and promoting their welfare at Stonehill Signed and returned to Link Governor for safeguarding